barrust/c-utils/README.md

 > s_remove_unwanted_chars(test, "ti");
 > ```

 To run the unittest suite, simply compile the test files using the provided `Makefile` with the command `make`.
-Then you can execute the tests using `./dist/bitarray`, `./dist/strlib`, `./dist/fileutils`, or `./dist/timing`
+Then you can execute the tests using `./dist/bitarray`, `./dist/strlib`, `./dist/fileutils`, or `./dist/timing` executables.

 ## stringlib